The Deanery, Perth: History

-Pownall moved into The Deanery in November 1859 and the building was used continuously as a residence for over ninety years.
+Pownall moved into The Deanery in November 1859, and the building was used continuously as a residence for over ninety years.
 In 1918, 1932 and 1936 the building was renovated and some minor alterations were made in keeping with changes in living standards in the community.

 In 1953, the church trustees proposed that the building be demolished, and that the church build a ten-storey office block on the site.
 Following a storm of protests from the public The Deanery was reprieved.
 An appeal was opened, and the new Dean, John Bell, said "He hoped that those who complained about the proposal to demolish The Deanery would now show him some financial backing for his plans to preserve the structure for years to come."
 The appeal was successful and The Deanery was modernised and then used as part office and part residence by the Dean's secretary and by the assistant priests and their families and verger-caretakers.

 In 1979, The Deanery was again in need of restoration as its condition had deteriorated, and an appeal was opened with the aim of raising $90,000. $95,736 was raised, of which $69,488 came through the National Trust.
 An extensive programme of restoration and conservation, including an attempt to restore the garden.
-Following the restoration The Deanery was opened for the public on 8 May 1982.
-Since then The Deanery has been used as the Cathedral offices.
+Following the restoration, The Deanery was opened for the public on 8 May 1982, and since then it has been used as the Cathedral offices.

-The Deanery was entered into the Register of the National Estate by the Australian Heritage Commission in March 1978 and classified by the National Trust of Australia (WA) in October 1980.
+The Deanery was entered into the Register of the National Estate by the Australian Heritage Commission in March 1978, and classified by the National Trust of Australia (WA) in October 1980.
 On 1 December 1995 it was placed on the permanent state heritage register.

+The Deanery had external restoration work in 2010 and 2011 and a much-needed upgrade on the internal fabric in 2017.
+The deanery gardens were completed in October 2017 and is the final link to the Cathedral Precinct.